imliam/Lua-Collections/README.md

 <a name="method-random"></a>
 ### `random([count = 1])`

-**Description:** Returns a random item or number of items from the collection.
+**Description:** Returns a random item or as many random unique items from the collection as possible.
+Does not return the same value twice.

 **Returns:** If `count` is more than 1, a `Collection` is returned.
 If not, an item from the collection is returned.